kojino/gitTesting/gitClass.md

 No, I'm too sleepy.
 2. Who are you?
 I am your father.
-3. What is your mission?
+3. What is not your mission?
 To destroy you.